wp-plugins/confident-captcha/readme.txt

 Wordpress >= 3.0, simpleXML and cURL extensions

-You will need an API key from [http://ConfidentCaptcha.com/WordPress](http://confidentcaptcha.com/Wordpress) to use this plugin.
+You will need an API key from [http://ConfidentCaptcha.com/WordPress](http://confidentcaptcha.com/Wordpress) to use Confident CAPTCHA.
 Keys are free for sites with up to 50,000 CAPTCHAs displayed monthly.

-Please vote for and review this plugin!
+Please vote for and review Confident CAPTCHA!

 == Installation ==

-	1. Register for an account at [http://ConfidentCAPTCHA.com/WordPress](http://ConfidentCAPTCHA.com/WordPress) to get your API Credentials
+	1. Register for a Confident CAPTCHA account at [http://ConfidentCAPTCHA.com/WordPress](http://ConfidentCAPTCHA.com/WordPress) to get your API Credentials for Confident CAPTCHA

 	2. Download and activate the Confident CAPTCHA Wordpress plugin from this site